Truck Slams Into Living Room Of Home Near Ft. Lauderdale

 Follow CBSMIAMI.COM: Facebook | Twitter

-FT LAUDERDALE (CBSMiami) – FT LAUDERDALE (CBSMiami) – A family of three is safe after a pickup truck came smashing right through the front of their Broward County home then sped off.
+FT LAUDERDALE (CBSMiami) – A family of three is safe after a pickup truck came smashing right through the front of their Broward County home then sped off.

 The terrifying crash happened around 10 p.m.
 Tuesday night, according to the Broward Sheriff’s Office Department of Fire Rescue and Emergency Services.